Stocks waver amid Russia-Ukraine hopes, rise in oil prices

 The S&P 500 opened with a 0.7% gain, but it quickly flipped to a loss after a reading on sentiment among U.S. consumers sank more than economists expected.
 Household expectations are rising for high inflation to remain in the near term, causing unease.

 More swings are likely ahead for markets because so much uncertainty remains about the war in Ukraine and inflation.
-President Joe Biden will announce Friday that the U.S. will move to revoke “most favored nation” trade status for Russia.
-Other major economies are expected to do the same, which would allow for tariffs on Russian imports.
+President Joe Biden announced Friday that along with the European Union and the Group of Seven countries, the U.S. will revoke "most favored nation" trade status for Russia.
+The move allows for tariffs on Russian imports.

 Amid all the uncertainty, U.S. stocks remain about 10% below their peak from earlier this year, while crude oil prices remain more than 40% higher for 2022 so far.